About the employee experience

 We were kept in suspense until Fall of 2017, and after 3.5 years with the company, I was moved to what we were told would become the new design standards team and 'Design Center of Excellence', an ambiguous dual charter, reporting to a new AVP 'Executive Creative Director' in New York.
 The new design leader was to be chosen by interim Directv leadership, VP of Digital Strategy & Experience, who tossed our design system, standards and style guide to the wind, calling for open html as a great experiment.

-Open HTML Hell: Cross-team communication, analysis and Wiki documentation
+Open HTML Hell: Cross-team communication, analysis and documentation

-Problem: Because our team was announced as the Design Center of Excellence and likely source of central awareness under what would eventually be the new AVP of design, we were sometimes approached for guidance and/or project development.
+Problem: I was reassigned to a team announced as having a dual charter of both Design Standards and Design Center of Excellence - the likely source of central awareness under what would eventually be the new AVP of design.
+We were sometimes approached for guidance and/or project development, but without a design system, and with leadership insisting on operating like an agency, our operations and business were affected in many detrimental ways.

 Approach: Because our team leadership was up in the air, and the charter of the Design Center of Excellence was unclear, I assumed the charter of design standards, partnering with a former standards team member and principle designer to gather team awareness.